fnordoglargh/metametalmapper/README.md

 ### Library Hack

-While crawling band links I encountered a defect in `Lib/http/client.py`.
+While crawling band links on Windows I encountered a defect in `Lib/http/client.py`.
 The percent escaped characters were not resolved correctly.
 The solution for me was to change `putrequest()` (before `self._output()` is called).
 The line looks like this: